grbeno/django-drf-react/Readme.md

   - export SECRET_KEY=/your-generated-secret_key/

 #### Install nvm and nodejs
-- If you have already installed nvm and nodejs then ignore the next steps!
+- If you have already installed nvm-windows and Node.js then you can ignore the next steps!
 - [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows)
 - [download & install nvm-setup.zip](https://github.com/coreybutler/nvm-windows/releases)
 - restart the terminal/powershell